|

 apparently had the urge to make people happy.
 So what if he promised

-He wouldn't be around having to deal with it.
+He wouldn't be around to have to deal with the mess.

-one was good ole William, duke of Normandy.
+one was above mentioned William, duke of Normandy.

 Edward died January 5, 1066.
 The English